Trade guide

 Is pest control work dangerous?

 When proper training and safety procedures are followed, pest control is quite safe.
-Training emphasizes protective equipment, chemical safety, and risk assessment.
+Training emphasises protective equipment, chemical safety, and risk assessment.
 The bigger risks are often working at height or in confined spaces rather than pesticide exposure.

 Do I need to handle chemicals and poisons?